bitwalker/timex/README.md

 The goal of this project is to provide a complete set of Date/Time functionality for Elixir projects, with the hope of being eventually merged into the standard library.

 The `Date` module is for dealing with dates, which includes time and timezone information for those dates.
-It supports getting current date in any time zone, converting between timezones while taking Daylight Savings Time offsets into account, calculating time intervals between two dates, shifting a date by some amount of seconds/hours/days/years towards past and future, etc. As Erlang provides support only for the Gregorian calendar, that's what timex currently supports, but it is possible to add additional calendars if needed.
+It supports getting current date in any time zone, converting between timezones while taking zone offset changes into account, calculating time intervals between two dates, shifting a date by some amount of seconds/hours/days/years towards past and future, etc. As Erlang provides support only for the Gregorian calendar, that's what timex currently supports, but it is possible to add additional calendars if needed.

 The `Time` module supports a finer grained level of arithmetic over time intervals.
 It is intended for use as timestamps in logs, measuring code execution times, converting time units, etc.